dunamismax/dunamismax/README.md

 - Star the [C Monorepo](https://github.com/dunamismax/c-monorepo) repository
 - Use the template for your ARM64 C projects
-- Share with other C developers and security-conscious teams
+- Share with other developers building on Apple Silicon
-- Contribute security improvements and optimizations
+- Contribute improvements and optimizations

 ---